joaquimrcarvalho/timelink-sources-template/README.md

 ## License

-Timelink link software is distributed under a MIT license that includes usage for commercial purposes.
+Timelink software is distributed under a MIT license that includes usage for commercial purposes.

 Kleio transcriptions of historical sources are not distributed under the same license.